 As you can see, International House wants to hear your TEFL story and so, when Alison Sturrock of IHWO asked if I’d write my own, it seemed like a good way to relaunch the blog that I retired about a month ago (don’t ask – but thanks Sophia Kahn for the revolutionary idea to simply change the name).

 Chapter 1: CELTA, Edinburgh, Scotland

 I’m one of those straight-out-of-uni-never-had-another-job ELT people.
 I was 21 and I did CELTA for love.
-Well, my then girlfriend wanted to go to France to help her with her French and I had no idea what I was going to do after finishing my post-grad, so when she said there was thing called CELTA, I signed up too.
+Well, my then girlfriend wanted to go to France to help her with her French and I had no idea what I was going to do after finishing my post-grad, so when she said there was thing called CELTA, I signed up too (getting some training before you do something is always a good idea).
 I don’t imagine I’m alone in starting out that way, but I am probably in a minority who suddenly realised what they wanted to do FOREVER.
 I loved it.
 I thought my tutor, Mark Roper, to be almost superhuman and I knew right there and then I wanted his job.

 Chapter 2: Gravelines, France